gum84/Megadrive-/Choosing-a-microcontroller.md

 as it has plenty of I/O pins and supports all features.

 ## Supported Microcontrollers
-All diagrams below for ATtiny chips are based on ATTinyCore: https://github.com/SpenceKonde/ATTinyCore.
+All diagrams below for ATtiny chips are based on [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore).
 Probably other cores will work as well, but you might have to adjust pin numbers and *#defines*, so please stick to ATTinyCore..

 **NOTE:** In all diagrams, outer pin number are referred to the physical chips, while inner pin numbers are Arduino pin numbers.

 ### ATtiny 25/45/85
 ATtinyX5 only supports Reset-From-Pad.